 Green Loans support the local government sector’s sustainability efforts

-All projects are reviewed from an environmental perspective by Kommuninvest’s environmental committee for Green Bonds.
-The Committee is an advisory body composed of representatives from the environmental function in at least two member municipalities and county councils/regions, environmental experts from other relevant organisations in the public sector or academia, as well as from Kommuninvest’s customer group.
+All projects are reviewed from an environmental perspective by Kommuninvest’s Environmental Committee for Green Bonds.
+The Committee is an advisory body composed of representatives from the environmental function in at least two member municipalities and regions, environmental experts from other relevant organisations in the public sector or academia, as well as from Kommuninvest’s Client Relationship Group.

 Largest Swedish issuer of Green Bonds